Important information about Canvas at the start of the course

 This is how examination rooms are created in Canvas

 Before all exam periods, examination rooms are created in Canvas based on a simple template.
 So you do not have to do everything from scratch.
 You can choose whether you want to use the template or not.
-Read more on the page Canvas for examination .
+Read more on the page Examination room in Canvas .

 How different users are added to Canvas